High School Mathematics

 Supply List: 1” three-ring binder, loose leaf notebook paper, 4 binder dividers, pencils, a pack of graph paper, ruler or straight edge, ink pen (any color is fine as long as it is not erasable), access to a calculator at home

 Description: This is a college-prep Algebra I course.
 Students will transition from manipulation of known numbers to finding an unknown value that is represented by a variable.
 It is the starting point for learning mathematical symbolic reasoning.
 Topics covered include a review of the arithmetic skills needed to succeed in algebra, monomial and polynomial expressions, factoring to simplify and solve equations, solving and graphing linear and quadratic equations, and developing critical problem-solving skills by applying algebraic concepts to practical situations.
 This course provides the foundation for success in advanced math courses.
-Homework will be assigned at each class and will be due at the beginning of the next class, while a quiz or test will be given about every two-three weeks.
+Homework will be assigned at each class and will be due at the beginning of the next class, while a quiz or test will be given about every two or three weeks.

 Prerequisite: A grade of 70% or higher in Pre-Algebra.
 A pretest will be required for students who have not taken Pre-Algebra at HHL.